 Bridging the Gap Between Tax and Investment Communities: Understanding tax incentives in investment laws

 Every year, governments across emerging and developing economies forgo significant tax revenue through incentives embedded in national investment laws.
 When poorly coordinated, these incentives can generate substantial revenue losses without delivering their intended benefits.
-Join our webinar on May 28, bringing together tax and investment communities to discuss coordination challenges in the design, approval, and oversight of these incentives, and featuring new IISD research.
+This online event brought together tax and investment communities to discuss coordination challenges in the design, approval, and oversight of these incentives.

 Tax incentives are a central feature of national investment laws across emerging markets and developing economies (EMDEs), yet how they are designed, governed, and monitored remains poorly understood.
 When poorly managed, they can generate substantial revenue losses and fall short of their intended investment outcomes.